 The company recently made headlines as a wholly-owned subsidiary of Reliance Industries i.e. Reliance New Energy Solar acquired a 40% stake in Sterling & Wilson for ₹ 2,850 crores.

 Now let us have a closer look at the financials of the company.
 Its revenues have dropped from Rs.
 8240 cr in 2019 to Rs.
-5080 cr in 2021.
+5199 cr in 2022.
 Its profits too have declined from Rs.
-638 crores to a loss of 290 crores for the same period.
+639 crores to a loss of Rs.
+1,187 crores for the same period.

 This however is due to the challenging environment that the entire solar industry value chain is suffering from currently.
-The company has a debt-equity ratio of 0.72.
-The promoters hold a 69.36% stake in the company which has declined from 77.22% to 69.36% over the last year with a high pledge of 60.89%.
+The company has a debt-equity ratio of 0.49.
+The promoters hold a 78.56% stake in the company out of which 30.87% is pledged which can be a huge reason of concern.

 4. INOX Wind